Reactive-Network/documentation/docs/education/module-1/react-vm.md

 ## Conclusion

-In this lesson, we’ve explored how Reactive Smart Contracts (RSCs) operate within two distinct environments: the Reactive Network and a separate ReactVM.
-We’ve examined smart contract code to understand how to manage this dual state through separate sets of variables and method modifiers.
-We’ve also discussed the types of transactions our RSCs are designed to handle.
-This understanding marks a crucial step forward in our journey toward writing our first Reactive Smart Contract.
+In this lesson, we've explored how Reactive Smart Contracts (RSCs) function within two distinct environments: the Reactive Network and the ReactVM.
+Understanding the dual-state nature of RSCs is crucial for their effective development.
+Key takeaways include:

+- **Dual-State Environments:** RSCs exist in two instances, each with separate states but the same code — one in the Reactive Network and one in the ReactVM.
+This setup allows for parallel processing and high performance.

+- **Identifying Execution Context:** The environment in which the contract is executing is identified using a boolean variable (`vm`).
+This allows for precise control over which code and state are accessed, ensuring the correct execution flow.

+- **Managing Separate States:** RSCs maintain separate sets of variables for the Reactive Network and ReactVM, which are used according to the environment in which the contract is executed.
+This helps in maintaining clarity and avoiding conflicts between the two states.

+- **Transaction Types:** The Reactive Network handles transactions initiated by users or triggered by events on the origin chain, while the ReactVM processes events and executes the `react()` function, defining the reaction logic and initiating cross-chain callbacks.

+Explore more practical applications in our [use cases](../use-cases/index.md) and join our [Telegram](https://t.me/reactivedevs) group for additional guidance.